 Additionally, if you require continuous high flow oxygen at a high LPM, but prefer the ability to customize your oxygen delivery somewhat when needed, you should consider including the Inogen TAV®.
-Available for compatible home oxygen concentrator liter flows and oxygen cylinders, this advanced respiratory assist device helps boost oxygen intake by providing an additional boost to your breathing to enhance your ability to participate in daily life.
+Available for compatible home oxygen concentrator liter flows and oxygen cylinders, this advanced non-invasive ventilator device helps boost oxygen intake by providing an additional boost to your breathing to enhance your ability to participate in daily life.

 Portable Oxygen Concentrator Liter Flows